sajeed11/api-questions/README.md

 ### Stateless vs. Stateful:

 - **REST:**
-  - Stateless, meaning each request is independent, and the server doesn't retain client information between requests.
+  - Stateless, meaning each request is independent, and the server doesn't retain يحتفظ client information between requests.
 - **SOAP:**
   - Can be either stateless or stateful, allowing for more complex operations where maintaining session state is necessary.